fquesada00/sia-2022/TP2/README.md

 - `output_filename`: Name of the file to save the results.
 - `crossover.method`: Crossover method.
 - `crossover.multiple_point_number`: Number of points to use in the multiple point crossover.
+- `crossover.multiple_points`: Array with the number of points to use in the multiple point crossover.
 - `selection.method`: Selection method.
 - `selection.boltzmann_initial_temperature`: Initial temperature for the boltzmann selection method.
 - `selection.boltzmann_final_temperature`: Final temperature for the boltzmann selection method.